wp-plugins/commentluv/readme.txt

 The last post link is added at the time of the comment being submitted, no other database writes are made so it shouldn't affect the loading time of your blog at all.

-= Can a commenter manually add their feed url to the comment? =

-Yes, just enclose the full feed url within [feed] [/feed] on the end of the comment

-ie. "great point!
-I'll add that too.. [feed]http://feeds.feedburner.com/Fiddyp[/feed]"

 = Does this plugin remove nofollow tags from the links it creates if I am using a Dofollow plugin? =

 In most cases it will, unless you have other dofollow plugins that use a high priority and therefore act before CommentLuv adds the last post link